MasseyHacks/masseyhacks-tutorials/git-and-github/README.md

 ### This is not the only way

 Actually, in my opinion, it's a pretty bad way to do it.
 If this workshop had more time, I would be teaching you `git checkout` or `git reset --soft`.
-However, both commands require knowledge of branches or commit trees, something that overall isn't that important to using git.
+However, both commands require knowledge of branches or commit trees, something that overall isn't that important to using git when it comes to using it within a small team for a hackathon.
 If you have some time, I'd definitely recommend learning more into it.
-Just Google.
+Just Google!

 ## Section 4: Collaboration!